TDStrasser/KookaBlockly-Reference/docs/source/radio.rst

 External Radio
 --------------

-The Kookaberry can be connected to up to two external radio transceivers to communicate with other Kookaberries (or other computers) that use the same radio transceivers.
+The **Kookaberry** can be connected to up to two external radio transceivers to communicate with other **Kookaberries** (or other computers) that use the same radio transceivers.
 The preferred radio transceiver is the HC-12 transceiver which operates in the 433Mhz radio band.
 This radio band is the same as is used for domestic applications such as garage door openers and home weather stations.
-It offers the advantage of communicating over a longer range than the Kookaberry's internal radio.
+It offers the advantage of communicating over a longer range than the **Kookaberry**'s internal radio.
 Depending on the antenna fitted and the intervening radio environment, a range of at least 100 metres can be expected, with up to 1 kilometre possible in the right circumstances.
 Successful communication requires that all transceivers are set to the same parameters, particularly the same radio channel.